frazier-lab/partial_kgfn/README.md

 To address these computational challenges, [2] recently proposed a faster-to-evaluate variant of pKGFN (Fast pKGFN) which requires solving only one acquisition function problem at each iteration.
 It leverages the use of EIFN [5] together with simulated intermediate outcomes from the fitted surrogate model to form a propose-to-evaluate candidate input for each individual node.
 These candidates are compared by using pKGFN acquisition function [1] in a cost-aware manner and there is only one node and its corresponding input are selected to evaluate in each iteration.
 Fast pKGFN has proven to have a competitive optimization performance to the original pKGFN and to significantly reduce the runtime by up to $$16\times$$ according to numerical experiments tested and reported in the paper.

 ## Contents
-This repository contains partial_kgfn and results folders.
+This repository contains partial_kgfn, results and visualization folders.

 - partial_kgfn consists of the following folders and files:
 1. acquisition -- acquisition function files